These instructions are specific to targets running ARM Linux.

 Streamline only supports hardware targets, not Real Time System Models (RTSMs).
 Streamline can run on an RTSM, but an RTSM does not provide the cycle and timing information to make the samples-generated data in the reports meaningful.

-To prepare your kernel for use with Streamline, download the desired version of the Linux kernel, configure it to your target platform, customize it, and then build it.
-To do so, follow these steps.
+To prepare your kernel for use with Streamline, download one of the supported versions of the Linux kernel, configure it to your target platform, customize it, and then build it.
+To do so, follow these steps:

-Download your desired version of the Linux kernel.
+Download one of the supported versions of the Linux kernel.
 For example:

 tar xjf linux-18.104.22.168.tar.bz2

 Navigate to the root source directory of the Linux kernel.
-For example:
+For example, enter the following command: